mathias/projects/docs/neighborhood-server.md

 * Terminal blocks: Glarks 70Pcs set
 * Outdoor junction box with hinged cover (waterproof/dustproof) -- to fit the UPS battery

+Some other future plans for the software that will be served by the webserver, besides an ebook library:

+* A static site landing page that explains the server, links to various places on the server, and explains the no-log-retention policies of this particular server.
+* A wiki engine for community bulletin-board and information sharing
+* Possibly a neighborhood calendar.
+Prior art: https://gancia.org/
+* A tool lending library app (may just be a page on the wiki?)
+* Real time chat like Rocket chat?

 ## Raspberry Pi setup

 Download Raspbian 64-bit Lite and flash it using something like Popsicle USB Flasher or the Raspberry Pi Imager onto the microSD card.
 Connect the Raspberry Pi Zero 2W to a monitor and keyboard for initial setup.
 (Micro HDMI cable to monitor's HDMI.)
 Connect the Raspberry Pi Zero 2W to USB power to boot it.